govCMS/sass-scaffold/README.md

 1. The vanilla GovCMS (7.x-3.x) Distribution is available at [Github Source](https://github.com/govcms/govcms) and as [Public DockerHub images](https://hub.docker.com/r/govcms)
 2. Those GovCMS images are then customised for Lagoon and GovCMS, and are available at [Github Source](https://github.com/govcms/govcmslagoon) and as [Public DockerHub images](https://hub.docker.com/r/govcmslagoon)
 3. Those GovCMSlagoon images are then retrieved in this scaffold repository.

+## Notes
+- Unless you import a database dump from another site, the out-of-the-box govCMS site will only contain the user 'admin'.
+- If you import a database dump from a site where your user account is NOT an administrator, you can become one by assiginning your account the administrator role using `ahoy drush urol 'administrator' <account email or user ID>`.
+The super admin user ID will always be '1'.

+## Commands

+Additional commands are listed in `.ahoy.yml`.
+You can add anything that make life easier, even motivational quotes.

+* View the themes present on your site and see which are enabled

+        `ahoy drush pm-list --type=theme`

+# @TODO

+Setting up persistent storage (your files and database) :   - Anything you don't want to lose when shutting down the containers should live in persistent storage
+   - Mention port mapping, and clashing should you already be running a local server (like a LAMP stack)

+Saving your changes in new Container Images
+:   - How can you capture your completed non-code work in a new Image

+Connecting to the Docker container repository
+:   - Saving, updating and sharing your work

+Tagging Container Images
+:   - For safer release management

+Golden rules: Dos and don'ts of containers
+:   - Something easy to consume for govCMS newcomers, and simpler than the official Docker documentation